-Legislators may have five scored speeches per session.
+Legislators may be scored on up to five speeches per session.
 They may deliver more than five speeches, but only the initial five shall be scored.
-The parliamentarian and scorers shall rate each speech 1- 6, with 1 being worst and 6 being the best.
+Each speech shall be rated 1-6, with 1 being worst and 6 being the best.
 Ratings should be based on originality of thought, organization and unity, evidence and logic, and overall delivery.
-A ballot should be completed for all members of congress whether they spoke during the session or not.
+An evaluation sheet should be completed for all members of congress whether they spoke during the session or not.
+Ratings are not used for advancement purposes but provide feedback to students as to the quality of each speech.

-For the session they are scoring, the cumulative score of the parliamentarian and judges in any chamber shall determine ranking.
-The lowest accumulated score of the judges and the parliamentarian shall be first in the chamber, the second lowest shall be second in the chamber, and like manner.
-The parliamentarian's vote shall break all ties.
-The congressional district directorship shall conduct the tabulation.
+PLACEMENT.
+The cumulative ranks of the parliamentarian and each scorer in the chamber shall determine placements using the established tie-breaking rules.
+The lowest rank of the scorers and parliamentarians shall be first in the chamber, the second lowest shall be second in the chamber, and like manner.
+The congressional regional directorship shall conduct the tabulation.